 From the Sam Rasoul for Lt.
 Governor campaign:

-ROANOKE – On Thursday, Virginia candidate for lieutenant governor Del.
-Sam Rasoul (D-11) announced a plan to increase teacher pay and collective bargaining rights, invest in schools’ capital needs, and move away from high-stakes testing and toward social and emotional development.
+ROANOKE – On Friday, Virginia candidate for lieutenant governor Del.
+Sam Rasoul (D-11) announced a plan to cut broadband prices while increasing access and reigning in corporate telecoms’ influence in Richmond.

 Rasoul’s plan includes: